Brian Bosworth: Injury

-Bosworth was forced to retire in 1989 after only three seasons, having suffered a shoulder injury in the 1988 season.
+Halfway through the 1988 season, Bosworth was leading the team with 66 tackles before suffering a left shoulder injury in a 31–10 road loss to the Los Angeles Rams in Week 8 and had arthroscopic surgery the following day.
+Local media reported that Bosworth was suffering from osteoarthritis, a condition that could negatively impact his career, though the Seahawks public relations department denied the claims.
+He started in only two more games that season as Seattle went on to earn its first AFC West Division title and he did not return for the playoffs.
+In 1989, Bosworth started the first two games before injuring his right shoulder in a 34–24 loss to the Phoenix Cardinals in Week 2, necessitating another surgery.
+Bosworth never played football again, and was waived by the Seahawks in July 1990 after failing a team physical examination prior to training camp.
 Team doctor Pierce E. Scranton Jr. explained, "Brian was a twenty-five-year-old with the shoulders of a sixty-year-old.
 He flunked my physical."
 In 1993, Bosworth prevailed in a $7 million lawsuit against Lloyd's of London.
-Lloyd's position was Bosworth's shoulder was injured as a result of degenerative arthritis that was not covered in his policy.
-Bosworth maintained his injury was sustained during a single hit.
+Lloyd's position was Bosworth's shoulder was injured as a result of degenerative arthritis that was not covered in his policy, while Bosworth maintained his injury was sustained during a single hit.

 Legacy

 On January 9, 2015, Bosworth was announced as one of the inductees to the College Football Hall of Fame class of 2015.

 In 2004, Bosworth was picked by voters as the third-worst flop (and by an expert panel as the sixth-worst) on the Biggest Flops of the Last 25 Years list by ESPN.